Skip to Content

 Match The Tones

 Ensure that you’re selecting the closest color to perfectly match it to your hardwood flooring.
-The color you’ll select does not necessarily need to be 100% the same with your hardwood floors’ tones as your furniture, carpets, and other accessories can conceal those little color dissimilarities.
+The color you’ll select does not necessarily need to be 100% the same as your floors’ tones as your furniture, carpets, and other accessories can conceal those little color dissimilarities.

 Custom Staining

-This activity usually involves mixing customized stain colors until the mixture starts to match the faded tones and stains of the current hardwood floors.
-Read more about our guide on the different types of hardwood floors here.
+This activity usually involves mixing customized stain colors until the mixture starts to match the faded tones and stains of the current wood flooring.

 T-molding Process

-The T-molding process highlights a narrow channel that slithers between 2 gaps in the hardwood.
-After that, it will conceal the area using a rounded or square trim piece that almost levels to the current hardwood floors.
+The T-molding process highlights a narrow channel that slithers between 2 gaps in the boards.
+After that, it will conceal the area using a rounded or square trim piece that almost levels to the current floors.

 Hide Floor Imperfections Using Stain Pens